DerwenAI/strwythura/README.md

   * `GLiNER`: <https://huggingface.co/urchade/gliner_base>
   * _TextRank_: <https://www.derwen.ai/docs/ptr/explain_algo/>

-Some key issues regarding KG construction with LLMs haven't been addressed by the graph community and AI community in general:
+Some key issues regarding KG construction with LLMs which don't get addressed much by the graph community and AI community in general:

   1. LLMs tend to mangle cross-domain semantics when used for building graphs; see _Mai2024_ referenced in the "GraphRAG to enhance LLM-based apps" talk above.
   2. You need to introduce a _semantic layer_ for representing the domain context, which follows more of a _neurosymbolic AI_ approach.